AmosCaster/ideam/Readme.md

 Notice
 ----------------
 Currently (2023) Ideam is on hold.
-You may have a look at [Genio] (https://github.com/Genio-The-Haiku-IDE/Genio).
+You may have a look at [Genio](https://github.com/Genio-The-Haiku-IDE/Genio).

 License
 ----------------